Lisa Lee Dark

 Lisa Lee Dark is a Welsh opera singer, songwriter, and voice actress.

 Early life

 Lisa Lee Dark was born in the Clydach area of Swansea on 16 April 1981.
 Her distant relatives include Italian opera singer Adelina Patti.
 She was born with the rare medical condition congenital adrenal hyperplasia, which leads to excessive generation of testosterone during the early part of foetal life.
-This meant that she was raised as male because doctors failed to realise that she was biologically female, a fact even she did not discover until she was 19 years old.
+This meant that she was assigned male at birth and raised as such because doctors failed to realise that she was born with a virilised female reproductive system, a fact even she did not discover until she was 19 years old.
 She was very badly bullied during her school years.
 She went to an all-boys comprehensive school where she would regularly get kicked, punched, spat at, and have obscene things screamed at her; even outside school, she would get the same treatment because she was slightly different and did not behave like all the other boys.
 This left her with agoraphobia and PTSD.